-Public Safety is staffed with uniformed non-sworn security officers licensed by New York State.
-Security officers maintain radio contact with Public Safety's Communications Center.
-Security officers are tasked with the responsibility of patrolling the campus, residence halls, and academic buildings to assess for safety and check fire safety systems.
+Public Safety's uniformed non-sworn security officers licensed by New York State.
+Security officers maintain radio contact with Public Safety's Communications Center and are tasked with the responsibility of patrolling the campus, residence halls, and academic buildings to assess for safety and check fire safety systems.
 Further, security officers are responsible for reporting violations of law and campus rules and regulations, suspicious circumstances, and emergencies to the Communications Center.